Our monthly spotlight on the superstars at the Alameda Wildlife Conservation Park… and their keepers!

 Working with the animals at the park is something many of the Interns (and staff) relish.
 The opportunity to work with the animals every day gives an amazing insight into their lives and individual personalities – it is very easy to get attached.
 Prior to working at the AWCP, Linda had not worked with many of the species before and certainly was not able to be so hands on in her previous volunteer positions.
 “I feel I have gained so much experience and a variety of skills, from helping to train the otters, to assisting with routine medical procedures.
 It has been a real eye-opener.
 One of the most enjoyable aspects of the job has been working with like-minded people who are as passionate about conservation and wildlife as I am.
 It is a real privilege to work with professional zoo keepers who are willing to take the time to share their knowledge and teach others.”

 2:30pm – After the 2.00pm feeds are distributed to the animals, Linda is also able to utilise her other skills to help the park manager, Jess Leaper, with some of the park’s other projects.
 Taking care of the animals is just one aspect of running the zoo; there is a lot going on behind the scenes.
 The park has a 5-year strategic plan that will run until 2020.
 One of the park manager’s jobs is to ensure that the park is meeting its goals and objectives written out in this plan.
 “The next exciting plan for 2019 is the ‘Alameda Overground Project’ says Jess.
 As the 1-acre wildlife park is limited in space, this project overcomes this obstacle by building up.
 “A series of tunnels, platforms and tree-top walkways will take some of our animals back into the trees, creating more space, adding enrichment and flexibility to the enclosures.
+We call B&T’s Tree Service whenever the trees need pruning for the safety of the animals, find more info here.
 The concept is based on the London Underground system: local companies can ‘buy’ and name a tunnel, station or platform that forms part of the Alameda Overground network.
 Each station will have a name, either named by us or by the sponsoring company.” states Jess.
 Linda has used her knowledge of corporate companies in order to help tailor this concept to attract sponsorship.
 “It’s a fantastic opportunity to use all my skills to help the park to drive its projects forward,” Linda says.

 This must have worked because within days of the first email going out, GVC Holdings bagged the first line, station, and platform!
 This project will run into the new year, with the tunnel building due to commence at the end of January.*